 We can't get enough of the two-toned dresses and beautiful floral crowns these bridesmaids are wearing.
 But yellow tones, orange hues, and hints of crimson bring together this autumn palette for an even more stunning statement.

 Want to ditch the idea of blooms for your bridesmaids altogether?
 Go for it!
-These bridesmaids prove that an all-green bouquet looks stunning against sage green dresses.
+These bridesmaids prove that an all-green bouquet looks stunning against olive green dresses.

 Incorporate Air Plants